maxjerdee/clustering-mi/README.md

 ##### Maximilian Jerdee, Alec Kirkley, and Mark Newman

-A python package to compute the mutual information between two clusterings of the same set of objects.
-This implementation includes a number of variations and normalizations of the mutual information.
+A Python package for computing the mutual information between two clusterings of the same set of objects.
+This implementation includes multiple variations and normalizations of mutual information.

-It particularly implements the reduced mutual information (RMI) as described in [Jerdee, Kirkley, and Newman (2024)](https://arxiv.org/pdf/2405.05393), which corrects the usual measure's bias towards labelings with too many groups.
+The package implements the reduced mutual information (RMI) as described in [Jerdee, Kirkley, and Newman (2024)](https://arxiv.org/pdf/2405.05393), which corrects the standard measure's bias towards labelings with too many groups.
 The asymmetric normalization of
-[Jerdee, Kirkley, and Newman (2023)](https://arxiv.org/abs/2307.01282) is also included, to remove the bias of the typical symmetric normalization.
+[Jerdee, Kirkley, and Newman (2023)](https://arxiv.org/abs/2307.01282) is also included to remove the bias of the typical symmetric normalization.

 ## Installation

-`clustering-mi` may be installed through pip:
+`clustering-mi` can be installed through pip:

 ```bash
 pip install clustering-mi
 ```

-or be built locally by cloning this repository and running
+or built locally by cloning this repository and running

 ```bash
 pip install .